Configure Additional Cluster Administrators#

 clusterware-tools package,

-which is installed by default on the head node by scyld-install
+which is installed by default on the head node by cw-install.

 It can be additionally installed on any system that has HTTP (or HTTPS,